Texas seismologists investigate quakes near old Cowboys stadium

 The study by seismologists from Southern Methodist University in Dallas is aimed at pinpointing the quakes' epicenters, said SMU seismology professor Brian Stump.

-(Additional reporting by Lisa Maria Garza in Dallas; Writing by Jon Herskovitz; Editing by Doina Chiacu and Sandra Maler)
+(Additional reporting by Lisa Maria Garza in Dallas; Writing by Jon Herskovitz; Editing by Curtis Skinner, Doina Chiacu, Sandra Maler and Tom Heneghan)